Cyber Risk Insurance Guide

 - Deceptive privacy practices

-- EXTORTION / RANSOMWARE: Provides coverage for costs and extortion demands resulting from ransomware attacks that might hold a website, data or software “hostage”.
+- EXTORTION / RANSOMWARE: Provides coverage for associated costs, lost income and extortion demands resulting from ransomware attacks that might hold a website, data or software “hostage”.

 - DATA BREACH RESPONSE COSTS: The costs incurred with responding to a data breach can be significant.
 Some figures estimate between $100 and $200 per infected record.
 Data breach response coverage provides coverage for the costs of any required forensic investigation, identity restoration costs, notification costs and credit monitoring costs.